sync-language/sync/lib/src/compiler/tokenizer/README.md

 - Set
   - How should this look?
 Maybe similar above `set[K]`?
 Tokenizer would check for `set` string.
 - Sync Owned
   - Allocated type with thread locking mechanisms, with single ownership.
 How should this look?
-Maybe `SyncOwned(T)` where T is the type?
-Tokenizer would check for `SyncOwned` string.
+Maybe `Owned(T)` where T is the type?
+Tokenizer would check for `Owned` string.
 - Sync Shared
   - Allocated type with thread locking mechanisms, with shared ownership.
 How should this look?
-Maybe `SyncShared(T)` where T is the type?
-Tokenizer would check for `SyncShared` string.
+Maybe `Shared(T)` where T is the type?
+Tokenizer would check for `Shared` string.
 - Sync Weak
   - Weak reference type with thread locking mechanisms, with no ownership.
 How should this look?
-Maybe `SyncWeak(T)` where T is the type?
-Tokenizer would check for `SyncWeak` string.
+Maybe `Weak(T)` where T is the type?
+Tokenizer would check for `Weak` string.
 - Sync Map
   - Is this necessary?
 Like [Java ConcurrentHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html).
 How should this look?
 Maybe `SyncMap[K]V`?
 Tokenizer would check for `SyncMap` string.
 - Sync Set